By Phil Ryan and Ben Keough

 Advertisement

-This powerful point-and-shoot doesn’t have the most zoom or megapixels, but it does provide the best balance of reach, image quality, and features of all the superzooms we’ve tested.
+This powerful point-and-shoot provides the best balance of reach, image quality, and features of all the superzooms we’ve tested.

 Buying Options

 It can capture raw files.
-If you’re willing to invest the time, you can edit the FZ300’s raw files with Adobe Lightroom or another editing suite to fine-tune the noise reduction, sharpening, and color balance to create results that suit your taste.
+If you’re willing to take the time to edit the FZ80D’s raw files with Adobe Lightroom or another editing suite, you can fine-tune your images with noise reduction, sharpening, and color balance that reflect your personal vision.

 It has a comfortable grip and a good control system.
-The FZ300’s sculpted grip and well-balanced overall design made it easier to hold than any other camera in our test group.
-We also love the array of customizable function buttons (four physical, plus five more on-screen) and dials (two), which you can set for one-touch access to dozens of shooting settings.
-A rocker switch on the lens barrel provides ultrasmooth zoom action for video recording, as well.
+The FZ80D’s sculpted grip and well-balanced overall design made it easier to hold than any other camera in our test group.
+We also love the array of customizable function buttons (four physical, plus five more on-screen) and the lone command dial, which you can set for one-touch access to dozens of shooting settings.

 Panasonic’s 4K Photo and Post Focus modes are helpful.
 Both modes allow this camera to provide real utility that other superzooms can’t match.
-4K Photo mode augments the camera’s already impressive 12 fps burst capabilities, shooting 4K video clips at 30 fps and then letting you extract the best frames as 8-megapixel still photos.
+4K Photo mode augments the camera’s 10 fps burst capabilities, shooting 4K video clips at 30 fps and then letting you extract the best frames as 8-megapixel still photos.

 Post Focus leverages the 4K Photo technique to capture a one-second burst of 30 shots at different focus points, after which you can tap the screen to choose what to focus on.
 Obviously, this function really works only with static subjects, but it’s a nifty trick nonetheless.

-The Ricoh GR III and GR IIIx cameras.
+Best for street photography: Ricoh GR III and GR IIIx

 This camera looks like a classic soap-bar-style point-and-shoot but packs a big APS-C sensor and a seriously sharp lens.
 But it shoots only wide-angle photos, and it lacks a viewfinder.